pologrp/polo/docs/getting-started/setup.rst

 ``polo`` is hosted_ at GitHub under the permissive MIT license.
 There are two different ways to obtain the library.

-The first, and the suggested, way is to use git_ to clone the repository, and check out a specific version (i.e., a snapshot).
+The first, and the suggested, way is to use git_ to clone the repository and check out a specific version (i.e., a *snapshot*).
 For instance, the following code will clone the latest snapshot (i.e., the ``master`` branch) of the library